-Building Bridges seeks to dispel the notion that rewilding has to be a choice between nature and people.
-By building bridges across traditional cultural boundaries, we can create new, shared solutions that work for both.
+With Building Bridges, we want to diffuse the hostility that can stifle the rewilding conversation, and dispel the notion that rewilding has to be a choice between the needs of nature and those of people.
+By building bridges across traditional boundaries, we can create lasting, shared solutions that work for both.

 WHY IS IT IMPORTANT?